• Skip to primary navigation

 Rice Paper Dumplings with dipping sauce

 Rice Paper Sheets.
 These are the same Rice Paper Sheets that are used when making summer rolls.
 You can find rice paper in an Asian market or supermarket or online.
-To make these dumplings we use 18 cm rice paper sheets.
+To make these dumpling, we use 18 cm rice paper sheets.

 Firm Tofu.
 Firm tofu is our top plant-based protein when it comes to making dumplings, summer rolls, or gyozas.
 We love how it crumbles and gives the filling the perfect consistency.
 We strongly recommend using firm tofu as it contains less water.
 Before crumbling, remove any excess water.
+Make sure you check our 15 Chinese Tofu Recipes to get more inspiration on how to use tofu.

 Garlic and ginger.
 Basic ingredients for your filling.
 They will add umami.